 - Stop clenching your teeth: consider wearing a nightguard at night, and if you clench during the day try to be more aware and keep “lips together, teeth apart”

 - Take a break from whitening: both professional and over the counter whitening products can temporarily increase tooth sensitivity.

+Now you know what can cause sensitive teeth.
 If it doesn’t improve or if the sensitivity lingers for more than 30 seconds after you have something cold/sweet, if the tooth aches, throbs, or the pain spontaneous… its time to see us!
 We can often accommodate same day appointments in our schedule.
 We will try to figure out the cause of the sensitivity you’re experiencing so that we can find a solution.